TAMU-CPT/CICADA/README.md

 backend, namely that it is a Django DRF-based backend with JWT authentication.
 Such a template for a backend can be easily created with the [cc-automated-drf-template](https://github.com/TAMU-CPT/cc-automated-drf-template).

+*Full tutorial with cc-automated-drf-template and CICADA coming soon!*

 ## Features
 - Webpack configured
 - backend communication with [Restangular](https://github.com/mgonto/restangular)